• Skip to main content

 }

-Now can run the application again to see what have just created. on the url ‘http://localhost:5000/Blog’ we will see a page like the following image:
+Now, you can rerun the application to see what you have just created.
+On the URL ‘http://localhost:5000/Blog’, we will see a page like the following image:

 Introduction to razor template engine:

-We haven’t write any code for template and therefore you may not understand yet how ‘razor’ works.
-But, hope you will get a very good idea by looking into the code snippets on our newly created razor template.
+We haven’t written any code for the template, and therefore, you may not understand how ‘razor’ works yet.
+But I hope you will get an excellent idea by looking into the code snippets on our newly created razor template.
 Here is the code of that template:

 @model IEnumerable<MvcApplication1.Models.ArticlesModel>